Mark-Mulligan/tea-react-project/docs/mvpBranch.md

 ### Planning

 First, I read through the requirements for the project on github ([requirements](https://github.com/callemall/tea-react-challenge)).
 After reading through the requirements, I thought over how I should implement this project and what technolgies should I use.
-Here are some fo the different items I thought about
+Here are some of the different items I thought about

 #### API Key

-Since there was an api key, I wanted to not expose this to the client so I would need to have a server for the project.
-I could either do a standalone express server or use
+Since there was an api key, I did not want to expose this to the client.
+To accomplish this, I knew would need to have a server for the project.
-Next.js.
+I could either do a standalone express server or use Next.js.
 I decided to go with Next.js for the ease of developement along with the server side rendering option for SEO purposes.

 #### SEO